 To determine the best time for you to drink your protein shake, you first need to consider your overall goals: Is your focus on muscle building?
 Are you looking to lose weight?
 Once you pinpoint what it is that you want to achieve, you can use the information below to figure out when you should drink your protein shake, whether it’s in the morning vs. at night, after a workout vs. before a workout, etc.

-If you’re looking to lose weight, the best time for you to drink your protein shake is likely in the morning.
+If you’re looking to lose weight, a great time for you to drink your protein shake could be in the morning.
 That’s because protein is one of the most crucial nutrients for fat loss.
 Starting your day with protein can give your metabolism a boost and keep it raised all day long.
 Protein can also reduce your appetite throughout the day by reducing levels of the hunger hormone, ghrelin, and increasing the levels of appetite-inhibiting hormones like peptide-1, peptide YY and cholecystokinin.
-So if you’re working toward weight loss and drinking a protein shake will lead you to consume fewer calories throughout the day, it’s your best bet to drink your shake first thing in the morning.
+So if you’re working toward weight loss, then drinking a protein in the morning may help you to consume fewer calories throughout the rest of the day.

 That said, if your goal is to build muscle mass and strength, then the time of day you have your protein shake may be different.
 Protein is important for building muscle; however, your body naturally breaks down protein during resistance training or weight lifting.
 So to make up for the protein that your body breaks down, it’s advised to consume extra protein (aka your protein shake) within 2 hours of your workout.
 That means if you work out in the morning, then it’s suggested that you have your protein shake in the morning.
 But if you work out at night, then it’s typically better to have a protein shake at night around the time of your workout.